Lennart05/toponym/README.md

 ## Strings specific to a region

-`topComp()` determines which toponym strings in the data are characteristic to a region.
+`topComp()`, meaning “toponym compare”, determines which toponym strings in the data are characteristic to a region.
 Consider again the following example for the Danelaw area:

 ``` r
 topComp(countries = "GB",